abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

 ## Attribute v/s Local Variable
 Attributes can be created only by using the self variable and the dot operator.
 Without self we are only creating a local vriable an not an attribute.

+# Creating behavior in the class
+# adding more functions to the class
+but these type of functions should have special parameter called self as the first parameter.

+Such functions which describe the behaviour are also called as methods. we can invoke the methods using the dot operation as shown in the live example. class_program_13.py

+even though purchase() is accepting a parameter called self, we need not pass it when we invoke it.